Proofs of Useless Work -- Positive and Negative Results for Wasteless Mining Systems: Necessary Properties of REMS - Formal Analysis

-In this section we will prove our main theorems about Repeated Evaluation Mining systems.
-We will fully characterize the allowed set of functions that may belong to $\objectives$ in the case of REMS's which are \textbf{Secure,Energy Efficient and Meaningful}.
+In this section we prove our main theorems about Repeated Evaluation Mining systems.
+We fully characterize the allowed set of functions that may belong to $\objectives$ that meet all 3 of the desired criteria: Secure, Energy Efficient and Meaningful.

 The claims are organized in the following structure.
-First, we discuss secure REMS's and show two basic properties which we prove are necessary for any REMS to be secure: The function $\eval$ should be optimally efficient and the relationship between mining a block and solving a mining objective should be correlative to ``how hard" the objective is.
+First, we discuss secure REMSs and show two basic properties which we prove are necessary for any REMS to be secure: The function $\eval$ should be optimally efficient and the relationship between mining a block and solving a mining objective should be correlative to ``how hard" the objective is.

 Next, we refine the discussion to secure \& energy-efficient REMS, wherein we introduce the proof $\pi$ to our analysis.
-We initially shows that ``hard-enough" proofs are mandatory in order to keep the system energy-efficient.
-Additionally, projecting the above basic properties on this scenario we prove (i) $\eval$ should be optimally efficient in generating the proof, and (ii) the relationship between finding a coherent proof and solving a mining objective should be correlative as above.
+We initially show that ``hard-to-generate" proofs are mandatory in order to keep the system energy-efficient.
+Using the above basic properties in our setting we prove (i) $\eval$ should be optimally efficient in generating the proof, and (ii) the relationship between finding a coherent proof and solving a mining objective should be, as above, correlative to the resources demand of solving the objective.

-In the last subsection we show our main theorems which hold for (1) secure (2) energy-efficient and (3) user uploaded REMSs.
-We combine the constraints on $\eval$, and deduce from them constraints on the allowed set of mining objectives in any secure, energy-efficient and user uploaded REMS.
+In the last subsection we present our main theorems, which hold for secure, energy-efficient and user uploaded REMSs.
+We combine the claims, and deduce constraints on the allowed set of mining objectives in such systems.